ricardogomessaraiva/Datetime-Console-Application/DatetimeConsoleApplication/README.txt

 ==============================================================================================

-Systemic Roles:
+Systemic Rules:
 * Input datetime has to be these format - dd/MM/yyyy HH:mm (Brazilian format).
   Otherwise will be Date or time invalid.

-Important: The bissext year are do not validated;
+Important: The bissext year are now validated;

 Datetime Format types supported:
 * type 1 -> dd/mm/yyyy hh:mm  - Output:  [01/01/2000 11:30]